Princess Ningguo: Later life

-In 1404, Censor-in-Chief Chen Ying accused Mei of gathering loyal partisans and colluding with the female scholar Liu Shi to curse the Emperor.
-As a result, the Yongle Emperor instructed the Ministry of Revenue to review the quotas of attendants and guards allocated to dukes, marquises, prince consorts, and barons.
-He also ordered the Embroidered Uniform Guard to escort Mei's family members to Liaodong.
+In 1404, Censor-in-Chief Chen Ying accused Mei Yin of gathering loyal partisans and colluding with the female scholar Liu Shi to curse the Yongle Emperor.
+The Emperor then instructed the Ministry of Revenue to review the quotas of attendants and guards allocated to dukes, marquises, prince consorts, and barons.
+He also ordered the Embroidered Uniform Guard to escort Mei Yin's family to Liaodong.